Business process optimization is a real challenge for most organizations.

 - An inefficiency or a factor that can be improved: This means that a step or process is not as efficient as it could be.
 Approval processes within an organization, for example, often tend to fall into this category because they are slow and complex.

-Once the processes or steps that fall into these categories have been identified, it is only necessary to improve them to achieve efficiency.
+Once the processes or steps that fall into these categories have been identified, it is necessary only to intervene on them to improve operational efficiency.

 This can be done by restructuring the process, for example by changing the steps or their order, or by eliminating unnecessary processes, or by mixing both strategies.